 Generating website traffic will be an ongoing job you will be working on.

-These 5 tips are easy to implement and produce real results.
+The tips outlined above are easy to implement and produce real results.

 Art collectors and potential buyers do not visit artist websites by accident.